 - Bonding the child to the Mother.

 - Bonding the child to the Guardian.
-The Guardian is a masculine or omnispirit Skylding chosen by the mother to be the role model to the child.
+The Guardian is a Vili or Omnispirit Skylding chosen by the mother to be the role model to the child.
 They are rarely the child’s biological father (as this is impossible to identify).
 Generally, the Guardian role is given to the mother’s Guardian, a sibling, or a friend.
 The person must be willing to take responsibility for the child.

 - The child receives its first tattoo of Frigg’s eye.

 All children must have a mother and guardian bonded to them during this first ceremony.